 The study of the Geography ATAR course draws on students' curiosity about the diversity of the world's places and their peoples, cultures and environments.
 It provides students with the knowledge and understanding of the nature, causes and consequences of natural and ecological hazards, international integration in a range of spatial contexts, land cover transformations, and the challenges affecting the sustainability of places.
 In the ATAR course, students learn how to collect information from primary and secondary sources, such as field observation and data collection, mapping, monitoring, remote sensing, case studies and reports.

-Minimum prerequisites: C grade in Year 10 HASS and course mark of 60%
+Minimum prerequisites: B grade in Year 10 HASS

 Modern History - ATAR